hanicho12/ai-voice-chat-receptionist/README.md

 ### 4. Discovery Logic
 Instead of a fixed form, the AI follows a dynamic qualification flow.
 It identifies the user's specific pain points, manual bottlenecks, and tech stack through conversation before offering a booking link.

-### 5. Intent Routing (If Node)
+5. Response Routing (If Node)
-Once the AI responds, an If node evaluates the lead's intent:
+Once the AI Agent responds, an If node evaluates whether the original request came in as voice or text:

-- **High intent** — the response is processed via HTTP Request to Groq's TTS API, converted to audio using the Orpheus model (WAV format), and streamed back to the frontend for near-zero latency playback.
-The Calendly booking link is surfaced.
+Voice input — the response is sent via HTTP Request to Groq's TTS API, converted to audio using the Orpheus model (WAV format), and streamed back to the frontend for near-zero latency playback.
-- **Low intent** — the conversation continues or the lead is gracefully exited via the Edit Fields node.

-### 6. Speech Synthesis
-The AI's text response is converted back into human-like audio using Groq's Orpheus TTS and streamed to the React frontend for immediate playback.
+Text input — the AI's text reply is sent directly back to the frontend as is.

 ---